Stellar JPEG repair is now Stellar Repair for Photo

 I noticed Stellar renamed their photo repair tool from ‘Stellar Phoenix JPEG Repair’ to ‘Stellar Repair for Photo’.
-‘Photos’ suggests that rather than being limited to repairing JPEG, it also supports other formats.
+‘Photo Repair’ suggests that rather than being limited to repairing JPEG, it also supports other digital photo formats.
 I visited their website and downloaded the new version.
-This is just a short post of my initial observations.
+This is just a short post of my initial observations and I will update as a gain experience with the tool.

 Stellar Repair for Photos now supports reference files